DatawithSundar07/Customer_Retention_Analytics/README.md

 # How to Run

-1. Load a **sales dataset** into SQL Server containing fields such as:
+1. Download and restore the **AdventureWorks2025** database in SQL Server.
+2. Ensure the required tables are available:

 ```
-CustomerID
-OrderDate
-Revenue
+FactInternetSales
+DimCustomer
+DimDate
 ```

-2. Run the SQL scripts in sequence:
+3. Run the SQL scripts in sequence:

 ```
 01_cohort_analysis.sql